joaquinsoaje/almuerzoapp/README.md

 # Custom Build Example

-This directory is a brief example of using a Custom Build script that can be deployed with Vercel and zero configuration.
+TThis directory is a brief example of using a Custom Build script that can be deployed with Vercel and zero configuration.

 ## Deploy Your Own